 The goal of this initiative is to foster strategic partnerships between the national research funding agencies, philanthropic foundations, and development aid agencies to increase and accelerate the impact of science and science funding on the achievement of the 2030 Agenda for Sustainable Development.

-The initiative is led by the ISC in partnership with the Swedish Development Cooperation Agency (Sida), National Science Foundation (USA), National Research Foundation (South Africa), International Development Research Centre (Canada), UK Research and Innovation, International Institute for Applied Systems Analysis (Austria), Future Earth, Belmont Forum and Volkswagen Stiftung.
+The initiative is led by the ISC in partnership with the Swedish Development Cooperation Agency (Sida), National Science Foundation (USA), National Research Foundation (South Africa), International Development Research Centre (Canada), UK Research and Innovation, International Institute for Applied Systems Analysis (Austria), Future Earth, and the Belmont Forum.

 Global Forum of Funders 2019